 - About us in a nutshell

 - We hold a traditional Sunday service each week, starting at 11am, and a lunchtime service on Thursdays, starting at 1.05am.
-On Sundays, our hall plays host to a lunch for the homeless.
-At weekends, May Street’s Urban Soul provides an operational base for Street Pastors, who go out to various nightspots to help keep young people out of harm’s way at weekends.
+On Mondays and Fridays, our Urban Soul Venue plays host to Teen Challenge, which runs a lunch and coffee bar for those dealing with the challenges of addiction. t weekends, May Street’s Urban Soul Venue acts as an operational base for Street Pastors, who go out to various nightspots to help keep young people out of harm’s way at weekends.